memirio/Spectrums/docs/NEXT_STEPS.md

 vercel login

 # 3. Link your project
-cd /path/to/Looma
+cd /path/to/Spectrums
 vercel link

 # Follow prompts:
 # - Set up and deploy?
 Yes
 # - Which scope? (select your account)
 # - Link to existing project?
 No (first time)
-# - Project name? looma (or your choice)
+# - Project name? spectrums (or your choice)
 # - Directory? ./
 # - Override settings?
 No